Lorti/manu.ninja/_posts/2017-05-30-webgl-three-js-annotations.md

 ## Transfer the Annotation Marker to WebGL/three.js

 Drawing the annotation box with HTML/CSS is great.
 You don't have to worry about typography and layout in WebGL.
 But you might want to have your marker as a 3D object, to accurately reflect the position you're annotating.
-To see this in action in my [CodePen] please
+To see this in action you only have to change minor things in my [CodePen]:

-1. remove the `::before`{:.css} pseudo-element starting at line 20 of the CSS
+1. Remove the `::before`{:.css} pseudo-element starting at line 20 of the CSS.
-2. and display the 3D marker by removing `sprite.material.opacity = 0;`{:.js} in line 160 of the JavaScript.
+2. Display the 3D marker by removing `sprite.material.opacity = 0;`{:.js} in line 160 of the JavaScript.

 ### Draw the Annotation Marker on a 2D Canvas